 This communication method would be particularly valuable in binding relationships like parent/child, teacher/student, boss/subordinate, and coach/athlete, but it would also be useful in close friendships.
 Both friends would have to appreciate the value of relationship refinement in order for it to work.
 This is important because most friendships are not bound by blood, ethics, or contracts so they can be easily ended without recourse.
 The purpose of “The Couple’s Review” is to facilitate a fair and accurate communication exchange.
 A similar process could be accomplished for any relationship by following the steps in an article that roughly describes the method entitled, “Couple’s Communication Without Confrontation!”

 There’s an unhealthy tendency that we often fall into in our relationships.
 And it’s often the last issue considered when it comes to discussions about relationship problems.
 It’s our inclination to see that it’s the other person’s responsibility to figure out how to treat us like we want, make us happy, and make us feel motivated.

 Well, it’s not their responsibility, it’s yours!
 It’s your responsibility to take a stand and “clearly” communicate how you expect to be treated, what you want and don’t want, and what inspires you and what doesn’t Ultimately, however, the responsibility for your happiness and motivation is completely yours.
-This does not mean that it’s your responsibility to tell them how they should live their life unless their behavior “directly” impacts you.
+This does not mean that it’s your responsibility to tell them how they should live their lives unless their behavior “directly” impacts you.
 They are responsible for their own life regardless of whether you understand or agree with their chosen path or not.

-It’s your choice who you invest your time and heart with and how much you give of each.
+It’s your choice who you invest your time and heart with and how much you give to each.
 Choose wisely.